williamjhyland/viam-database-sensor/README.md

 # MySQL Database Sensor Integration
 ## Description

 This project demonstrates the integration of a sensor component with a MySQL database, enabling the sensor to read data from the database given a query and data base connection information.
+This integration allows for advanced data capture scenarios where sensor readings can trigger additional actions, such as updating database records.
 You can find this module in the [Viam Registry]([https://app.viam.com/registry](https://app.viam.com/module/bill/viam-database-sensor))

 ## Configuration
   * For this module you need to grant access to the MySQL user from the specific host or any host.